Automatic-Equipment-Service/CommandPromts/Windows/ReadMe.md

 - Clearing Print Spooler Queue
    - there is a [bat file for this in this repo](https://github.com/Automatic-Equipment-Service/CommandPromts/blob/main/Windows/clearprintqueue.bat) that needs to be run as administrator but here is the single line version that also needs to be run as admin
       - net stop spooler && del %systemroot%\System32\spool\printers\* /Q /F /S && net start spooler
+- Built in SSH Utilities based on OpenSSH at time of entry.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)
+   - ssh [USER]@[IPADDRESS OR HOSTNAME]
+   - If you need to remove a key because of a host change or any other reason, then run the following command
+      - ssh-keygen -R "IPADDRESS OR HOSTNAME"
+- Toggle all windows Firewall profiles on or off
+   - NetSh Advfirewall set allprofiles state [On | Off]
+   - Netsh Advfirewall show allprofiles
 <br/>

 ## **Powershell Commands**